tagspaces/documentation/docs/ui/locations.md

 - _Location name_ - this is the name of location as displayed in the location manager
 - _Location path_ - the path from your computer, to which this location points
 - _Startup location_ - turning this switch on will make the location load automatically on application start.
 You can set only one location to be a startup one.
-- _Enable full text search for TXT, MD and HTML files_ <profeature /> - activates the indexing of the content of text, markdown and HTML files.
+- _Enable full text search for TXT, MD and HTML files_ <ProFeature /> - activates the indexing of the content of text, markdown and HTML files.
-- _Watch for external changes in this location_ <profeature /> - once switched on TagSpaces will watch the folder to which the location points and all its sub folders for changes and reflect them in the application.
+- _Watch for external changes in this location_ <ProFeature /> - once switched on TagSpaces will watch the folder to which the location points and all its sub folders for changes and reflect them in the application.

 Clicking on the `Advanced Mode` button will extend the dialog and it will look like this.